kashishagrawal17/EDA/README.md

+Conducted comprehensive Exploratory Data Analysis (EDA) on an Amazon E-Commerce dataset.
+Formulated a clear problem statement and applied data-driven methodologies to address it.
+Utilized Python, Pandas, Matplotlib, and Seaborn for data manipulation, visualization, and analysis.
+Derived actionable insights and presented findings through visualizations to support business decision-making.

 • **Comprehensive Data Cleaning and Preparation:** Utilized pandas for data cleaning, handling missing values, and preparing the Amazon e-commerce dataset for analysis.

 • **Data Exploration and Summary Statistics:** Conducted exploratory data analysis (EDA) to uncover insights, trends, and patterns within the dataset using summary statistics, and visual tools.